MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-create.md

 ms.service: powerbi
 ms.component: powerbi-service
 ms.topic: conceptual
-ms.date: 01/24/2019
+ms.date: 01/28/2019
 ms.author: maggies
 ---

-# Create a template app in Power BI
+# Create a template app in Power BI (preview)

 The new Power BI *template apps* enable Power BI partners to build Power BI apps with little or no coding, and deploy them to any Power BI customer.
 This article contains step-by-step instructions to create a Power BI template app.